Bling (Confession of a King): Release and reception

 "Bling" was released alongside the rest of Sam's Town on September 27, 2006 in Japan, and October 3 in the US.
 The song received positive reviews from critics.
 "Bling" was compared to Springsteen by Slant magazine and The Independent. who described the song as "Springsteen-esque" and similar to "Bruce Springsteen [with a] big, vaulting chorus and bombastic tone", respectively.
 Bring the Noise UK praised "Bling" for having "cold pianos and Flowers belting out lyrics that struggle to cope with the feeling of failure [...] in stunning solo style," noting that the song "gets its warm glow going with parading percussion, racing bass and guitars, and self-assured singing courtesy of the quartet".
 Krissi Murison of NME remarked that "Bling" is "basically ‘Knights of Cydonia’ minus Matt Bellamy’s squawking".

 Live performances

 "Bling" has been played live 476 times as of October 2025.
 It was first played live at the Celebrity Theater in Las Vegas, Nevada on August 23, 2006, alongside most of the rest of Sam's Town, around a month before its release.
-The song was mostly played during the Sam's Town Tour throughout 2006 and 2007, as well as the Day & Age Tour from 2008-2010.
+The song was mostly played during the Sam's Town Tour throughout 2006 and 2007, as well as the Day & Age World Tour from 2008-2010.
 "Bling" is commonly played after "Spaceman", "Human", or "Smile Like You Mean It".
 The Killers' performances of "Bling" at the Royal Albert Hall on July 5 and 6, 2009 were included on the DVD video and live album Live from the Royal Albert Hall (2009).